Heating halls with 65 percent renewable energy - but the right way

 What does it mean for you and other operators of hall buildings if this concept paper is implemented?
 From our point of view as experts in sustainable hall heating, there are three options:

-Result: In our experience, the modernization measure will reduce your heating energy consumption by 50 to 70 percent.
-This leads to a considerable reduction in CO2-footprint and your consumption costs, so that the investment usually pays for itself in two to three years.
-In the future, you can easily adapt the new heating system as soon as hydrogen is available in sufficient and affordable quantities.
+Result: Based on our experience, the modernization measure will reduce your heating energy consumption by 50 to 70 percent.
+This will lead to a significant reduction in your carbon footprint and consumption costs, meaning that the investment will usually pay for itself in two to three years.
+In the future, you will be able to easily adapt the new heating system as soon as hydrogen is available in sufficient and affordable quantities.

-Option 3: You invest directly in CO2-freedom with a multi-energy system from KÜBLER that allows you to use different renewable energy sources such as electricity or hydrogen as well as gas or biogas variably - in a mix or alternatively.
+You can invest in CO₂-free energy right away with a multi-energy system from KÜBLER, which allows you to use various renewable energy sources such as electricity or hydrogen, but also gas or biogas, either in combination or alternatively.

-The bottom line is that this option gives you the freedom to rely on your own PV power immediately, for example, and thus achieve a degree of energy self-sufficiency.
-Active energy management via the control system allows you to reduce heating costs and CO2-emissions are scalable when using different energy sources - what progress!
+The bottom line is that this option gives you the freedom to, for example, immediately switch to your own PV electricity and thus achieve a degree of energy self-sufficiency.
+Active energy management via the control system allows you to scale heating costs and CO₂ emissions when using different energy sources—what progress!

 To summarize: it has never been so easy to implement the transformation to the carbon-free era in your hall buildings.
 And under economic conditions.
 This is because the investment is comparatively low - it is around 3 times lower than for heat pumps, for example.
 If you also use the lucrative HeizWerk rental model, you benefit from ultra-modern and highly functional hall heating technology even off-balance - i.e. without your own investment and depreciation costs.
 At the same time, your consumption costs will be reduced so significantly (usually by 50 - 70 percent) that you will have a cost advantage even when renting.